tuya/tuya-panel-kit-docs/docs/docs/data-entry/TimerPicker.en.md

 ---
 title: TimerPicker
-desc: TimerPicker is a time period selection component, that is, select the start time and end time.
+desc: '`TimerPicker` is a time period selection component, that is, select the start time and end time.'
 ---

 ## Code demo